Chaithanya230/vsd_soc/README.md

 To solve this problem we use De-coupling capacitors.
 These are basically huge capacitors completlely fillled with charges.
 Now the de-coupling capacitors are used near to the circuit such that voltage across the dcap and the Vdd is same.
-Whenever switching activity is found the decap looses it's charge to the ckt,when no swithing activity is there then they replenish their charges.
+Whenever switching activity is found the decap looses it's charge to the circuit, when no swithing activity is there then they replenish their charges.

 ![day 2 8](https://github.com/Chaithanya230/vsd_soc/assets/169294654/e1064bdd-c364-451f-b280-134d84f1c9e2)